-Figure 4.9 - combination of offset and angular misalignment
+Figure 4-9: combination of offset and angular misalignment

-4.5.2.2 Alignment using the reverse dial Indicator The following practices are recommended when using the reverse method of alignment.
+4.5.2.2 Alignment using a reverse dial Indicator The following practices are recommended when using the reverse method of alignment.
 These should be carried out prior to main alignment.